 The Paris Agreement (PA) is a legally-binding framework to collectively tackle climate change and its consequences and was adopted in December 2015 by 196 Parties to the UNFCCC.
 The PA represents an historic turning point in international climate change negotiations on the way towards a zero-carbon and climate resilient world, because it sets clear global objectives and contains universal obligations for all countries.
-For its entering into force, 55 or more Parties representing at least 55% of global greenhouse gas emissions must ratify the Agreement.
+On November 4th 2016, the PA entered into force and by the end of the COP22 it had been ratified by more than 100 countries representing over 70% of global greenhouse gas emissions5.
 The PA comprises three long-term goals which aim to strengthen the global response to the risk of climate change in the context of sustainable development and efforts to eradicate poverty.

-The first long-term goal is to ensure that the global average temperature stays well below 2°C above pre-industrial levels and to pursue efforts to limit the increase in temperature to 1.5° C above pre-industrial levels5 (Art.
+The first long-term goal is to ensure that the global average temperature stays well below 2°C above pre-industrial levels and to pursue efforts to limit the increase in temperature to 1.5°C above pre-industrial levels6 (Art.
 2.1a).
 To achieve this, all countries need to peak their emissions at the earliest possible date and reach net zero emissions (a balance between anthropogenic emissions by sources and removal by sinks of greenhouse gases) in the second half of the 21st century, while at the same time recognizing that peaking will take longer for developing country Parties (Art.
 4.1).
 This goal encompasses not only CO2 emissions from the energy sector, but all greenhouse gases from all sectors.
 Emissions scenarios that are compatible with the temperature objectives of the PA show that energy-related CO2 emissions will need to be reduced faster and reach zero in the middle of the century.
-The objectives set in the Paris Agreement therefore imply global decarbonization - the phase out of all fossil fuels (coal, oil and gas) - by mid-century.
+The objectives set in the Paris Agreement thus call for global decarbonization of the energy system by mid-century.

 The second long-term goal is to strengthen the ability to adapt to the adverse impacts of climate change and foster climate resilience (PA Art.
 2.1b).
 Developing country parties will receive support for planning, implementing and communicating their adaptation activities.
-Moreover, the Agreement clearly acknowledges the issue of loss and damage as separate from adaptation.
+Moreover, the Agreement clearly acknowledges the issue of loss and damage as separate from adaptation, and highlights the importance of food security.

-The third goal is to make all financial flows consistent with a pathway towards low emissions and climate-resilient development (PA Art.
+The third goal is to make all finance flows consistent with a pathway towards low emissions and climate-resilient development (PA Art.
 2.1c), which will be discussed further in section 2.2.
 The PA also clearly emphasizes that industrialized countries need to continue efforts regarding their commitment to mobilize USD 100 billion climate finance annually by 2020 until 2025, with voluntary contributions from emerging economies and to adopt new and higher collective goals thereafter.
 Follow-up commitments need to be negotiated, but are expected to exceed this sum and to integrate contributions from emerging economies.
 Donor countries are obliged to report on financing and renew pledges biannually.
 The industrialized countries' commitment to mobilize finance is to be supplemented by the provision of capacity building and technology transfer.